Kennedy Cherrington: Rugby league

 In 2020, Cherrington returned to rugby league, joining the Cronulla-Sutherland Sharks in the NSWRL Women's Premiership.
 On 22 September 2020, she was announced as a member of the Sydney Roosters NRL Women's Premiership team.

-In Round 1 of the 2020 NRL Women's season, she made her debut for the Roosters in an 18–4 win over the St George Illawarra Dragons.
+In Round 1 of the 2020 NRL Women's season, she made her debut for the Roosters in an 18–4 win over the St. George Illawarra Dragons.
 On 19 October 2019, she was named the NRLW Rookie of the Year.
 On 25 October 2020, she came off the bench in the Roosters' 10–20 Grand Final loss to the Brisbane Broncos.

 On 28 October 2020, Cherrington was named in the New South Wales State of Origin squad but did not play in their 18–24 loss to Queensland.
 On 20 February 2021, she represented the Māori All Stars in their 24–0 win over the Indigenous All Stars.

+In the round 3 matches of the 2023 NRL Women's season, Cherrington scored a try but was sent off later in the game after she spear-tackled Newcastle's Laishon Albert-Jones during Parramatta's 38-4 Loss.
+Cherrington would later be given the longest suspension in the competition's history with the player being handed a four-week ban.

+On 23 January 2025, it was announced that Cherrington had re-signed with the club until the end of 2027.